sttoracle/ORACASB/README.md

 ## **Exercise 1 .
 CASB Cloud Service Dashboard**
 ___
 ### **Overview**:
 This session will familiarize you with the Oracle CASB Cloud Service User Interface and dashboard

 ### **Exercise**:

 #### **STEP 1**: Sign on to Oracle CASB Cloud Service

 Using your preferred browser navigate to the Oracle CASB Service home URL at  https://trial.palerra.net/ .
-You'll be presented with the following login form :
+You'll be presented with the following login form:

 ![](images/CASB/66D12B19-6081-445A-9562-B496AFBBE1B3.png)